Signal Processing Challenges and Examples for {\it in-situ} Transmission Electron Microscopy: Overview

 Since the initial development of TEM, {\it in-situ} experiments have played an important role in providing real-time insight into the nanoscale response of materials under a variety of different stimuli, including stress, heat, and corrosive environments.
 This becomes important in resolving ambiguities associated with {\it post mortem} analysis alone.
 For example, in localized corrosion events, the scale at which corrosion damage initiates, which is on the order of nanometers, and the rate at which corrosion fronts expand into the surrounding matrix make it difficult to determine corrosion initiation processes using conventional {\it post mortem} characterization.
 Combining high-resolution capabilities with real-time acquisition can provide direct insight into the mechanism of corrosion damage initiation and the role of microstructural heterogeneities on the susceptibility to local corrosion attack.
 Understanding this local behavior and how it is influenced by microstructure informs materials sensitive design and contributes to developing superior corrosion-resistant materials.

 Due to recent advances in electron detection, {\it in-situ} experiments can now be recorded at microsecond temporal resolution.
 This is possible due to the transition from charged coupled device (CCD) electron detectors to direct electron detection with complementary metal-oxide-semiconductor (CMOS) detectors.
 Direct electron detectors do not use a scintillator screen, eliminating the need for fiber optic coupling and reducing the noise in the measurements.
 This leads to a significant increase in the detection quantum efficiency, enabling low-noise and high frame-rate imaging \cite{Magnan2003,Faruqi2018}.
-State-of-the-art electron detectors are now capable of collecting thousands of frames per second, with new detectors coming online soon promising imaging rates of tens of thousands of frames per second \cite{ercius20204d}.
+State-of-the-art electron detectors are now capable of collecting thousands of frames per second, with new detectors now capable of imaging rates of tens of thousands of frames per second \cite{ercius20204d}.